How to Make a DIY Wasp Trap

 Wasps are beneficial garden bugs because they help fertilize plants and keep harmful insect and parasite populations in check, but when they build a nest in your mailbox, interfere with your backyard barbecue, or sting you repeatedly, it makes more sense to find a way to keep them at a safe distance.

 To keep wasp nests away from your house and immediate yard, set traps in the early spring when the queens are looking for nesting sites.
 Although you can buy ready-made traps at the store, you can also save your cash and make your own.
-Read on for easy steps to make an effective homemade wasp trap with basic supplies you may already have sitting around the house.
+Read on for easy steps to create an effective homemade wasp trap with basic supplies you may already have sitting around the house.